churchlab/ml-ami-builder/README.md

 ## Requirements:

 * Download packer <https://www.packer.io/downloads.html> and unzip.
-Optionally: move the binary into `/usr/local/bin`.
+Optional: move the binary into `/usr/local/bin`.

 * install python3 libraries in `requirements.txt` to run tests in the repositories `test/` path